l1mey112/v-os-barebones/README.md

 # v-os-barebones
-Simple code to get V to run under a freestanding operating system kernel.
+Simple code to get V to run as a freestanding operating system kernel.
 Code snippets taken from vinix.

 ```sh
 # install V from source, and run ./v symlink.